 The birthplace is one of the main sights in Salzburg.
-Seeing it from the outside while strolling through Getreidegasse is enough, if you are not interested in Mozarts history.
+Seeing it from the outside while strolling through Getreidegasse is enough if you are not interested in Mozart’s history.
 It’s information, no original furniture.
-Some paintings and some leftovers and in high season many people visiting.
+Some paintings and some leftovers and in the high season many people visiting.
 But.
 You already know the deal.
-It’s all included so you want to do everything you can.
+It’s all included, so you want to do everything you can.

 #6 Mozart Residence

-Same goes for Mozarts Residence.
-The history of the house is interesting.
+The same goes for Mozarts Residence.
+The history of the house is fascinating.
 Half of it got damaged during world war II and rebuilt in 1996.
 A Japanese insurance company mainly financed the reconstruction.
-Between the “Mozart Wohnhaus” sign and the Austrian flag you can see a white line.
+Between the “Mozart Wohnhaus” sign and the Austrian flag, you can see a white line.
 That’s where the original house ends and the reconstruction starts.
-Otherwise there are letters the Mozart family wrote, pieces of Mozart, instruments and other legacies.
+Otherwise, there are letters the Mozart family wrote, pieces of Mozart, instruments, and other legacies.
 Go there.
 It’s free with the card.

 Domquartier is my favorite history museum in Salzburg.
 It opened in 2014.
-Together with the Salzburg Museum it’s the main places to learn about Salzburg history.
-With Domquartier it’s worth visiting even if you are not into museums.
+Together with the Salzburg Museum, it’s the main place to learn about Salzburg’s history.
+With Domquartier, it’s worth visiting even if you are not into museums.
 Your walk begins in the old residence but leads from the staterooms to parts of the cathedral that would otherwise not be accessible.
 It leads you to the western gallery where the big organ is and from there to parts of Saint Peters monastery before you get back to the old residence.
 So even if you are not into museums, go there and walk the building!

 #8 Salzburg Museum and Panorama Museum

-The Salzburg museum is equally worth visiting as Domquartier.
-There is an audio guide and if you really want to go deep, borrow it and take your time.
-Especially if you are not on a tight schedule.
+The Salzburg Museum is equally worth visiting as Domquartier.
+There is an audio guide, and if you want to go deep, borrow it, and take your time.

 One more thing is the Panorama.
-It has a separate entrance so make sure to not miss it!
-The panorama painting shows you Salzburg and its surrounding from 1829 in a 25 meter long and 5 meter high 360 degree painting with view from the fortress.
-What‘s most fascinating about this painting is its history.
-There were no photographs yet and the painter after finishing took his art in a horse carriage and toured Europe for 10 years to introduce Salzburg to the world.
+It has a separate entrance, so make sure not to miss it!
+The panorama painting shows you Salzburg and its surrounding from 1829 in a 25 meter long and 5-meter high 360-degree painting with the view from the fortress.
+What‘s fascinating about this painting is its history.
+There were no photographs yet, and the painter, after finishing, took his art in a horse carriage and toured Europe for ten years to introduce Salzburg to the world.

 #9 Sound of Music World

-This is for the true fans.
+This is for loyal fans.
 The Sound of music world only opened in 2018.
-When I heard that there is a museum about the movie I didn’t expect much.
-I thought someone wants to make a quick buck but after visiting I can tell you it’s nice.
-The present the appealingly.
-There are interviews to watch and listen and things to learn about our favourite movie and about the real Trapp family.
-If you are into the Sound of Music I would recommend going there.
+When I heard that there is a museum about the movie, I didn’t expect much.
+I thought someone wants to make a quick buck, but after visiting, I can tell you it’s nice.
+There are interviews to watch and listen to and things to learn about our favorite movie and the real Trapp family.
+If you are into the Sound of Music, I would recommend going there.

 #11 River Cruise

 The river cruise is fun.
-The captain engaging and entertaining.
-When you get back to the old town the boat dances to a waltz.
-During the ride you get some information.
-However Salzburg is small and you are out of the old town in no time.
+The captain is engaging and entertaining.
+When you get back to the old town, the boat dances to a waltz.
+During the ride, you get some information.
+However, Salzburg is small, and you are out of the old town in no time.
 There is not a lot to see along the river.
 But again.
 It’s free with the card, it’s fun and if you don’t have other plans, go for it!

 #12 Mönchsberglift and Museum of Modern Art

-I don’t consider the museum a must but the elevator is amazing because of the stunning view from the top.
+I don’t consider the museum a must, but the elevator is terrific because of the stunning view from the top.
 If you like modern art, visit the museum.
 If you want to take a picture or enjoy the night view, just take the elevator!
-The viewpoint is one of the best in the city and the way to get there couldn’t be easier.
+The viewpoint is one of the best in the city, and the way to get there couldn’t be easier.

 #13 Haus der Natur

 When can I skip the line?
-Where are tours included?
+Where are the tours included?

 Whenever you have to take a tour to enter a place like Hellbrunn or the concert halls, the tour is included.
-Fast track entry is included at all the places where it’s necessary.
-Actually the funicular to the fortress is the only place that gets crowded enough to wait in line for and there you just scan your card and go.
+Fast track entry is included in all the places where it’s necessary.
+The funicular to the fortress is the only place that gets crowded enough to wait in line for and there you just scan your card and go.
 Don’t worry about these things too much.
-Once you have a schedule you can go on autopilot.
+Once you have a schedule, you can go on autopilot.

 There are 20% discounts for tours and other activities.
 You can find them on the backside of the brochure.
-In my humble opinion, however, they are not worth considering.
-They are also only valid during the time the Salzburg card is valid and you have a lot of things to do for free so I would recommend to stick to those.
+However, they are not worth considering.
+They are also only valid during the time the Salzburg card is valid, and you have a lot of things to do for free, so I would recommend sticking to those.